Scalable In-Context Q-Learning: Experiments

 \subsection{Visualization Insights}

-We gain deep insights into the prompt construction process through t-SNE visualization on Cheetah-Vel and Ant-Dir tasks, as shown in Fig.~\ref{fig:visual}.
+We gain deep insights into the prompt construction process through t-SNE visualization on Cheetah-Vel and Ant-Dir tasks, as shown in Figure~\ref{fig:visual}.
 We use a continuous color spectrum to indicate task similarity.
-The initially entangled transitions are transformed into well-separated clusters in the prompt space, where points from different tasks are more clearly distinguished and similar tasks are grouped more closely.
-Further, prompt representations of Cheetah-Vel form a clear rectilinear distribution from blue (low velocity) to red (high velocity), exactly aligning with the rectilinear spectrum of target velocities \textit{in a physical sense}.
-Similarly, prompt representations of Ant-Dir follow a cyclic spectrum that matches the periodicity of angular directions in a physical sense.
-This interesting finding highlights SICQL's ability to distill meaningful task-specific information from raw transitions, enabling precise task inference to facilitate in-context learning capacity.
+For each task, we randomly sample 200 transitions and encode them into task representations using the pretrained world model.
+The initially entangled transitions are transformed into well-separated clusters in the prompt space, where points from different tasks are clearly distinguished and similar tasks are grouped more closely.
+Further, representations of Cheetah-Vel form a clear rectilinear distribution from blue (low velocity) to red (high velocity), exactly aligning with the rectilinear spectrum of target velocities \textit{in a physical sense}.
+Similarly, representations of Ant-Dir follow a cyclic spectrum that matches the periodicity of angular directions in a physical sense.
+This finding highlights S-ICQL's ability to harness world modeling to distill meaningful task-specific information from raw transitions, enabling precise task inference to facilitate in-context learning.